 - Listening to audio recordings of skilled players is great for developing your musicality.
 You can hear exactly how someone phrases and ornaments some music.

 - You can record parts of live performances to learn from them with little effort.

-- It is extremely easy to use a smartphone or portable audio recorder to record yourself playing something to remind yourself in the future.
+- It is extremely easy to use a smartphone or portable audio recorder to record your playing as a memory aid.

 - How to find notes by ear.

 - Understanding the stylistic and expressive intent of the performance.

 - Recognising ornamental techniques and translating them to your instrument.

 It is also worth noting that audio demonstrates how something should sound, and not the techniques required to produce that sound.
 Thus, audio and video combined may be the best way of documenting a performance.

 The function of notation, Emic vs Etic

 This is a good point to mention that music notations can serve different functions, which are called Emic and Etic: